 Water was the number one recommendation from my readers.
-Art Fair week is typically hot and this year’s forecast is no exception.
+Art Fair week is typically hot with thunderstorms.
 Make sure to stay hydrated.
 I also suggest a bag for any purchases or art activities your child creates (Art Activity Zone is located on Ingalls Mall).
 If your child is not up for walking long distances, a stroller or wagon is a good option.
 With crowds, the stroller may be easier to maneuver.

-Also, be ready for rain particularly on Saturday and Sunday.
 Umbrellas and ponchos can be helpful (and are another good reason to bring a bag) if storms are in the forecast.

 What to Wear